-Governance review
+Governance reviews

 The board of trustees takes a proactive approach to its review of effectiveness of the trustees.
 An annual skills audit informs the overall skill set of the board and highlights any action for review in respect of skills gaps.
 A full review of membership and committees is undertaken at the beginning of each academic year to ensure there is an adequate skill-set for each committee.
 All meetings are effectively clerked by the secretary to the trustees and minutes clearly document actions and priorities.
 Governance is considered as part of the Annual General Meeting and the delegated authority is clear, and governors understand their responsibilities.
-The governance framework is considered robust and a full review is due early in 2022 along with the next annual skills audit.
+The governance framework is considered robust and a full review is due early in 2024 along with the next annual skills audit.

-All LGB and Trust Board meetings have been conducted remotely during this financial year.
-This arrangement has operated very efficiently and trustees have been able to meet all their obligations and regulatory requirements.
+Trustees have been able to meet all their obligations and regulatory requirements.